 Will World of Color be back for Lunar New Year?
-We don’t have an official answer from Disney at this point.
+No, we don’t expect World of Color to arrive in time for Lunar New Year.
 Early press releases for 2019 included Hurry Home and World of Color.
 World of Color has been down since early 2018 and we are anxiously awaiting its return.
 Hurry Home is a “short” before the main World of Color show featuring Mulan and includes music by Academy Award®-winning composer Tan Dun.
-We’ll be sure to update this as soon as we hear anything official.
+World of Color will return just after Lunar New Year ends, on February 23, 2019.

 Disney Lunar New Year Meet Mulan

 Mulan is truly the princess of Lunar New Year at Disney California Adventure park and we love seeing her celebrated!
 During Lunar New Year, join Mulan and Mushu in a bright and vibrant parade, “Mulan’s Lunar New Year Procession”.
 The parade is performed multiple times per day in front of Paradise Bay.
 This new extended parade route has Mulan and Friends traveling throughout Paradise Gardens Park, ending with an exquisite display of dance and music with Pixar Pier in the background.

 Traditional music and music from Disney’s animated movie Mulan surrounds you as Mulan and Mushu lead the way.
 A celebration filled with music, costumes and dancing, including a Chinese dragon puppet, warriors, drummers and beautiful costumed dancers make their way through Paradise Gardens Park.
 The parade is about 10 minutes long and you can usually find front-row viewing even just a few minutes before it begins.
 Stick around afterward or come back later to meet Mulan, Mushu, Pluto and Mickey and Minnie who will rotate throughout the day in the Paradise Gardens Park Gazebo near Goofy’s Sky School.
 The Three Little Pigs will be in the procession but not available for public meet and greets.

 Disney Lunar New Year Shopping